-The most recent Faculty of Arts Student Conference was on March 6, 2020.
-See 'Arts student research in the spotlight,' in the SMU Campus News, for photos and a recap of the student presentations.
+For a summary of the 2020 Faculty of Arts Student Conference on March 6, 2020, see 'Arts student research in the spotlight,' in SMU Campus News.

 Participants in the 2016 Student Empowerment Conference reflected on the nature of cultural traditions and how cultural struggles affect social identity, mobility and community.
 Presenters represented a range of disciplines and interdisciplinary perspectives.
 Read their work.